Semisimple Field Theories Detect Stable Diffeomorphism: Semisimple field theories and stable diffeomorphism

 \begin{lemma} A finite-dimensional super-commutative semisimple superalgebra is isomorphic to a direct sum of trivial algebras $k$ concentrated in purely even degree. \end{lemma} \begin{proof} By super-commutativity, any odd element is nilpotent.
 However, by semisimplicity there cannot be any non-zero nilpotent elements.
 Hence, the algebra is even and hence is of the claimed form by Artin-Wedderburn. \end{proof}

-\begin{definition} Let $\beta:B \to \rB O(d)$ satisfy the assumptions of Lemma~\ref{lem:Bsphere}.
+\begin{definition} Let $\beta:B \to \rB O(d)$ be a connected tangential $(d-2)$-type.
 We will say that a field theory is \emph{simple} if the super vector space $Z(S^{d-1})$ is isomorphic to $k^{1|0}$, i.e. is one-dimensional and in even degree.
 We will say that a field theory is \emph{indecomposable} if it cannot be decomposed into a direct sum of non-zero field theories.\end{definition}

-Using the classification of semisimple super-algebras, indecomposability and simplicity of a sufficiently semisimple super field theory are equivalent: \begin{corollary} Let $d\geq 2$, $\beta: B \to \rB O(d)$ satisfy the conditions of Lemma~\ref{lem:Bsphere} and let $Z: \Bord_{d}^{B} \to \mathrm{sVec}$ be a $d$-dimensional topological field theory for which $Z(S^{d-1})$ is a semisimple algebra.
+Using the classification of semisimple super-algebras, indecomposability and simplicity of a sufficiently semisimple super field theory are equivalent: \begin{corollary} Let $d\geq 2$, $\beta: B \to \rB O(d)$ be a connected tangential $(d-2)$-type and let $Z: \Bord_{d}^{B} \to \mathrm{sVec}$ be a $d$-dimensional topological field theory for which $Z(S^{d-1})$ is a semisimple algebra.

 Then, $Z$ is indecomposable if and only if it is simple.
 Moreover, any $d$-dimensional topological field theory with semisimple $Z(S^{d-1})$ decomposes into a finite direct sum of simple field theories. \end{corollary} \begin{proof} Immediate by Lemmas~\ref{lem:semisimplesuperalgebra} and~\ref{lem:decomposablealgtotft} and the observation that a summand of a semisimple algebra is again a semisimple algebra. \end{proof}